nospaceships/node-raw-socket/README.md

 The `send()` method sends data to a remote host.

 The `buffer` parameter is a [Node.js][nodejs] `Buffer` object containing the data to be sent.
-The `offset` parameter specifies how many bytes to index into `buffer` when sending data.
 The `length` parameter specifies how many bytes from `buffer`, beginning at offset `offset`, to send.
 The `address` parameter contains the dotted quad formatted IP address of the remote host to send the data to.
-The `callback` function is called once the specified data has been sent.
-The following arguments will be passed to the `callback`
+The `callback` function is called once the data has been sent.
+The following arguments will be passed to the `callback` function:
-function:

  * `error` - Instance of the `Error` class, or `null` if no error occurred
  * `bytes` - Number of bytes sent